neurophysik/jitcode/docs/index.rst

 The tangent vectors are initialised with random vectors, and you have to take care of the preiterations that the tangent vectors require to align themselves.

 Estimates for the Lyapunov vectors are returned as well.
-There also is a class (`jitcode_restricted_lyap`) that allows to calculate the largest transversal Lyapunov exponents to some manifold (such as a synchronisation manifold).

 .. automodule:: double_fhn_lyapunov